-Dr Louise Mewton is a UNSW Scientia Fellow at the Centre for Healthy Brain and Ageing.
+Dr Louise Mewton is a UNSW Scientia Senior Lecturer at the Centre for Healthy Brain and Ageing.
 Louise’s research focuses on the application of innovative methods, techniques and technologies to further our understanding of the epidemiology, assessment and prevention of problematic alcohol use across the lifespan.
 Her program of research makes links across epidemiology, information technology, neuropsychiatry and prevention research, and reflects global research priorities.
 She is currently using large-scale harmonised data from the COSMIC cohort studies to investigate trajectories of alcohol use in older adults and their relationship with physical health and cognition.
 Her program of research also focuses on improving the assessment of alcohol use and related harms, as well as the development and implementation of internet-delivered alcohol prevention programs across the lifespan.

 Louise's research interests include the intersection between mental health and substance use disorders (comorbidity), the neurobiological and cognitive effects of alcohol use and biostatistical methods.
 She is also interested in diagnostic models of psychopathology, and improving the classification and diagnosis of mental illness and substance use disorders.